Iron Overload (cont.)

 How is hemochromatosis diagnosed?

 Most patients with hemochromatosis are diagnosed early and have no symptoms.
 Their hemochromatosis is discovered when elevated levels of iron in the blood are found as part of routine blood testing; or when blood iron levels are measured as in screening studies in family members of patients with hereditary hemochromatosis.
-Some patients are diagnosed as having hemochromatosis when their doctors perform blood iron levels as part of the evaluation for abnormal elevations in blood levels of liver enzymes AST and ALT.
+Some patients are diagnosed as having hemochromatosis when their doctors perform blood iron levels as part of the evaluation for abnormal elevations in blood levels of liver enzymes, AST and ALT.

 Blood iron tests

 Ferritin is a blood protein whose levels correlate with the amount of iron stored in the body.
 Blood ferritin levels usually are low in patients with iron deficiency anemia, and are high in patients with hemochromatosis and other conditions that cause an increase in body iron levels.
-Since ferritin also can be elevated in certain infections such as viral hepatitis and other inflammatory conditions in the body, an elevated ferritin level alone is not sufficient to accurately diagnose hemochromatosis.
+Since ferritin also can be elevated in certain infections like viral hepatitis and other inflammatory conditions in the body, an elevated ferritin level alone is not sufficient to accurately diagnose hemochromatosis.

 Serum iron, TIBC, and transferrin saturation are often performed together.
 Serum iron is the measure of the amount of iron in serum (the liquid portion of the blood).
 TIBC is a measure of the total amount of iron that can be carried in serum by transferrin, a protein that carries iron in serum from one part of the body to another.
-Transferrin saturation is a number calculated by dividing serum iron by TIBC—it is a number that reflects what percentage of the transferrin that is being used to transport iron.
+Transferrin saturation is a number calculated by dividing serum iron by TIBC - it is a number that reflects what percentage of the transferrin that is being used to transport iron.
 In healthy individuals the transferrin saturation is between 20 and 50 percent.
 In patients with iron deficiency anemia, the serum iron and transferrin saturation are abnormally low; and in patients with hereditary hemochromatosis the serum iron and transferrin saturation are abnormally high.

 Since serum iron can be elevated by eating and can fluctuate during the day, serum iron measurements should be done fasting, usually in the morning before breakfast.